ibm-cloud-docs/dns-svcs/known-limitations.md

 {:shortdesc}

  * This service is supported for VPCs (Gen1) that are created after 10/8/2019.
 To use the service for VPCs created prior to that, follow [this process](https://www.ibm.com/support/pages/node/1086243) to open a support case.
- * When adding a VPC to a permitted network through the UI, you cannot add a VPC from a region that contains more than 8 VPCs.
-Use the API or CLI to add the VPC directly to the permitted network call using its CRN.